leo/args/README.md

 ## 👑

 Special thanks to [Dmitry Smolin](https://github.com/dimsmol) who donated the package name.
-If you're looking for the old content of the package, you can find it [here](https://github.com/dimsmol/args).
+If you're looking for the old content (before I've added my stuff) of the package, you can find it [here](https://github.com/dimsmol/args).